thejennywang/bunch/README.md

 ###What is Bunch?

-A group of friends want to meet up.
-They have apps to recommend bars and apps for planning journeys - but how do they choose the right meetup location in the first place?
+You and your friends want to meet up.
+You have apps to recommend bars and apps for planning journeys - but how do you choose a fair meetup location in the first place?

-They use **Bunch**.
+You use **Bunch**.

 Bunch finds a location that suits the whole group, and it doesn't stop there.
-It then suggests the best bars, cafes and restaurants in the area, to make a meetup truly hassle-free.
+It then suggests the best bars, cafes and restaurants in that area, to make any group meetup truly hassle-free.

-###Project management
+###APIs
+We used [gmaps.js] to geocode addresses and display maps, and [Foursquare] to find and display points of interest.

+During the research phase we also investigated various [Google Maps APIs], [TfL], [TransportAPI], [Mapnificent], [Mapumental].

+###Technologies
+Combining front-end mapping and back-end algorithm work, Bunch gave us the opportunity to use all the tools we'd learned in the previous 10 weeks at Makers Academy.

+All code is fully test-driven.

+**Platform**
+- Ruby on Rails
+- ActiveRecord
+**Back-end**
+- Ruby
+- JavaScript
+**Front-end**
+- HTML5
+- CSS3
+- JQuery
+- JBuilder
+**Testing**
+- Rspec
+- Jasmine
+- Cucumber
+- Capybara

+###Agile
-Bunch was built using agile methodologies at all times.
+Bunch was managed, designed and built using agile methodologies.
-- Before any code was written, we sketched out the full roadmap using a Trello board and Google docs.
+- Before any code was written, we sketched out the full roadmap using Trello and Google docs.
 - We determined our MVP and prioritised tasks to achieve it within the first three days.
 - We held standups at the beginning and end of every day to discuss issues and adjust the roadmap.
 - We pair-programmed at all times, with the team's odd number allowing for a trio or a roving member as required.
 Pairs were changed regularly to maximise code understanding.
 - We used Github for version control, using multiple branches and merging regularly to minimise conflicts.
 - We ended every day with a short refactoring session to keep the code clean.

-###Technologies
-With a lot of front-end mapping and back-end algorithm work, Bunch gave us the opportunity to use all the tools we'd learned in the previous 10 weeks at Makers Academy.

-All code is fully test-driven.

-- Platform: Ruby on Rails with an ActiveRecord database
-- Back-end: Ruby, JavaScript
-- Front-end: HTML5, CSS3, JQuery
-- Testing: Rspec, Jasmine, Cucumber, Capybara

-###APIs
-We used [gmaps.js] to geocode addresses and display maps, and [Foursquare] to find and display points of interest.

-During the research phase we also investigated various [Google Maps APIs], [TfL], [TransportAPI], [Mapnificent], [Mapumental].

 ###Next steps
 Coming soon...